-- ➤ The dates and hours of private duty nursing care provided, the identity of the LPN or RN who provided the care; - > Patient status as observed, measured and evaluated by the nurse providing the care; - ➤ A record of the administration of the patient's medications and other treatments, the response to said medications and/or treatments; - ➤ A record of other therapies provided and the observed functioning and adequacy of the supporting medical therapies and equipment.
+- ➤ The physician's current written order and treatment plan, both of which shall be revised as the needs of the patient dictate; - ➤ The dates and hours of private duty nursing care provided, the identity of the LPN or RN who provided the care; - > Patient status as observed, measured and evaluated by the nurse providing the care; - ➤ A record of the administration of the patient's medications and other treatments, the response to said medications and/or treatments; - ➤ A record of other therapies provided and the observed functioning and adequacy of the supporting medical therapies and equipment. - ➤ The clinical record must be sufficiently documented to enable another professional to reconstruct what transpired during each hour of nursing service billed to Medicaid. - ➤ A copy of the prior approval must remain in the beneficiary's clinical record. - ➤ In addition, the clinical record must be submitted to the Department upon request, according to Medicaid policy and regulation.